-To learn more, read “What is factoring?”
+To learn more, read “What is Factoring?”

 b) Billing by the foot vs. progress payments

 Most factoring companies are comfortable financing invoices that bill based on distance, such as by the foot or yard.
 However, some directional drilling companies use progress payments.
 These invoices bill for the percentage of the work that has been finished.
 Financing progress payments is more challenging than financing regular payments.
-Only a few specialized factoring companies work with these invoices.
+Only a few specialized factoring companies work with progress payment invoices.

 Factoring your invoices can have many advantages for your business.
 It improves your cash flow and puts you in a better position to operate your directional drilling company.
 It also allows you to offer payment terms to clients without having to worry about slow payments.
 If you were turning business away, or if offering terms was limiting your growth, using a factoring program can be a game-changer.

 The line is flexible and can be used to grow the business.
 Unlike most conventional loans or lines of credit, the line can grow with your revenues.
-This makes construction factoring an ideal option for growing directional drillers with cash flow problems due to slow-paying clients.
+This flexibility makes construction factoring an ideal option for growing directional drillers with cash flow problems due to slow-paying clients.

 Qualifying for construction factoring is easier than obtaining other solutions.
 The main requirements include: